History of Morgan Stanley in Timeline

 Morgan Stanley

-In 1933, the U.S. Congress passed the Glass–Steagall Act, leading to the separation of investment and commercial banking businesses and the subsequent formation of Morgan Stanley.
+In 1933, the U.S. Congress passed the Glass-Steagall Act, leading to the separation of investment banking and commercial banking businesses, which in turn led to the formation of Morgan Stanley.

 On September 16, 1935, the original Morgan Stanley was formed by J.P.
-Morgan & Co. partners Henry Sturgis Morgan, Harold Stanley, and others in response to the Glass–Steagall Act.
+Morgan & Co. partners in response to the Glass–Steagall Act, which required the separation of American commercial and investment banking businesses.

 In 1938, Morgan Stanley was the lead underwriter in the distribution of US$100 million of debentures for the United States Steel Corporation.